Endava/cats/docs/fuzzers/field-fuzzers/index.md

 - `WithinSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values containing single code point emojis
 - `WithinMultiCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values containing multi code point emojis
 - `ZalgoTextInStringFieldsValidateSanitizeFuzzer` - iterate through each field and send values containing zalgo text
+- `ZeroWidthCharsInNamesFields` - iterate through each field and insert zero-width characters in the field names
+- `ZeroWidthCharsInValuesFields` - iterate through each field and send values containing zero-width characters

 You can run only these Fuzzers by supplying the `--checkFields` argument.